Old Jeep truck pulling a heavy log through a muddy forest trail at sunrise, golden light breaking through the trees

 Willpower helped me survive the woods.

-Willpower breaks when it becomes the climate instead of the tool.
+Willpower breaks when it becomes the climate.

-It was meant to be a construction vehicle.
+It was never meant to be climate.

 The Jeep isn’t gone.